spcourse/populations-oo/80 phase8/contents.md

 Ultimately, we would like to examine how the birthrates of foxes an rabbits affect the dynamics of the system as a whole.
 Therefore, it is important to make it easy to change the rate at which a specific species reproduce.
 Manually changing this value by going into the code, changing a parameter, and then running the code again is not a good solution.
 This would effectively make in impossible to run a large amount of automated experiments.
 We will resolve this by adding arguments to the initialization of the experiment class that can set the birthrate of rabbits and foxes to a specific desired value.

 > There are multiple other parameters in our implementation that are not easily changeable, like `speed`, `color`, the amount of `hunger` a fox can have before it dies, and some others.
-Even though it would probably be better code design (increasing abstraction), we have chosen not to include these parameters in the initialization of the `Experiment` class.

-> Similarly, you might have noticed the code duplication in the methods `add_rabbits()` and `add_foxes()`.
-Alternative ways of implementing the experiment parameters or the aforementioned methods would make the code more complex, and therefore more difficult to implement.
-We have opted for the easier implementation. _If you are up to the challenge, you are allowed improve the implementation of these features, as long as the code functions in the same way._
+Even though it would probably be better code design (increasing abstraction), we have chosen not to include these parameters in the initialization of the `Experiment` class. _If you are up to the challenge, you are allowed improve the implementation of these features, as long as the code functions in the same way._

 The UML below shows the required modifications.